Many consumers who buy their own health insurance face a big decision right now. Should you renew your existing plan, or switch to a new one?

 4. Understand what you’re getting into.
 Before renewing your plan or picking a different one, make sure you understand the costs, what’s covered and what’s excluded, and what providers are included in the plan’s network.
 Download our report for a helpful checklist.

-5. You have until March 31 to sign up for new coverage.
-Even if you renewed your current individual plan at the beginning of the year, you can still switch to a plan in your state’s health insurance marketplace as long as you do so by March 31, 2014.
+5. Know you have until March 31 to sign up for coverage in the new marketplace.
+Even if you renew your current individual plan now, you can still switch to a plan in your state’s health insurance marketplace as long as you do so by the end of March of 2014.

 Download the full our report above, which also includes checklist to help you navigate your choices before you make a decision.